wedapashi/cpp/35_noexcept/README.md

         }
     }

-Practicall, the gain can't/shouldn't be negative, zero or lower than half.
+Practically, the gain can't/shouldn't be negative, zero or lower than half.
 So, we will throw a `std::invalid_arguments` exception in such a case.

 Lets say, there is an upper-level class `class Sensor` which has an obejct of `class CalibCoeff`.
 For the sake of simplicity, lets not crowd the class with other members, just assume that they are there!